 The Learning Den provides free, drop-in tutoring for all registered students in the Krieger School of Arts and Sciences and the Whiting School of Engineering.
-Drop-in tutoring focuses on a single course, and spaces are first come, first served.
+Students do not need to make an appointment or pre-register for drop-in tutoring.

 - No registration is required.

-- Tutoring sessions can be accessed via the Zoom links in the drop-in tutoring schedule.
+- Tutoring sessions held virtually can be accessed via the Zoom links in the drop-in tutoring schedule.